 Based on the tales of ‘Lord Krishna’, the splendid performance of Madhuri Dixit in this song and all of Devdas is truly a gem.
 The song starts with Pandit Birju Maharaj’s delivery of taal and Madhuri’s thumri as Radha.
 Kavita Krishnamurthy takes over as the choreography keeps climbing the ladder of grace and nuance.

 Make a statement with this song and some grateful yet aesthetic dance moves.
 Here’s a chance to do a solo at your bestie’s wedding or celebrate the wedding of your cousin.
-Go semi-classical with a Radha-Krishna based choreography or keep it simple with some Bollywood infusion.
+Go semi-classical with a Radha-Krishna-based choreography or keep it simple with some Bollywood infusion.
 Remember to keep it special with a Passa.

 4. Vishwaroopam – Unnai Kaanadhu Naan

 With Kamal Hasan being the only male actor Panditji has ever choreographed, receiving the National Award for this song speaks volumes of both their talent and hard work.
-Shankar Mahadevan’s soothing voice and Kamal Hasan’s on-point rendition of taal and the bhajan section makes it special.
+Shankar Mahadevan’s soothing voice and Kamal Hasan’s on-point rendition of taal and the bhajan section make it special.

 You don’t need to be a rasika to enjoy this song.
 Make the most of the melodious lyrics and a strong beat to create a fusion dance.
 Get together with the ladies and choreograph it to showcase leisurely moves combined with abhinaya or expressions.
 Be the talk of the night and let dance be your language of celebration.